fredrikaverpil/godoc.nvim/README.md

 " Install the 'go' tree-sitter parser;
 " run ':TSInstall go' to install.
+" Alternatively, use LUA to manage tree-sitter 'go' parser.
+See the sample below.
 Plug 'nvim-treesitter/nvim-treesitter'

 " Configure the plugin and load it.